SHAOYIKYEOH/ai-powered-product-categorizer/README.md

 # AI-Powered Product Categorizer

+## What This Project Does

 An AI-powered REST API pipeline that automatically classifies products into a two-tier category hierarchy using **Google Gemini** via **BigQuery ML**.

-Upload any CSV of products, define your own categories, and the system does the rest — returning a main category, sub-category, confidence score, and reasoning for each item.
+Upload any CSV — including raw sales transaction data — define your own categories, and the system does the rest: returning a main category, sub-category, confidence score, and reasoning for each unique product.

+---

+## The Problem

+Small and mid-size businesses often have a significant amount of sales and demographic data, but their **digital transformation** is still limited.
+Much of the data is incomplete or unstructured.
+For example, many products are not categorized.
+As a result, it is difficult to analyze business performance.

+One of the most common pain points is **uncategorized product data**.
+Businesses may have years of sales transaction records, but no way to quickly understand which categories drive the most revenue.

+This project solves that.
+Upload your raw sales transaction CSV (messy data is fine), and the pipeline classifies it using AI — returning a clean, categorized product list.

 ---